Kramden/kramden-iso-builder/docs/install.md

 Boot system to BIOS/Setup screen

-Reset all BIOS defaults
+Reset all BIOS defaults by selecting option to load defaults and save.

 Ensure UEFI boot and Secure boot **is** enabled

 Insert USB stick and boot from the USB stick (*F12 at boot on Lenovo devices*)

-The installation is completely automated, you don't need to do anything.
-At the end of the install the system will reboot.
+The installation is completely automated, you don't need to configure anything.
+You will see an "Install" button, which you can click, however the installation is already in progress.
+Be patient, the installation can take some time.
+At the end of the installation the system will reboot automatically.

 During the system reboot, ensure it boots off the hard drive and you can remove the USB stick.